Essex Police operates through intelligence led policing and so depends on information, and also the systems that the information is processed on.

-Laura Robbins Data Protection Officer Essex Police HQ PO Box 2 Chelmsford CM2 6DA
+Michelle Watson Data Protection Officer Essex Police HQ PO Box 2 Chelmsford CM2 6DA

 Note: see DPA Right of Access or GDPR Right of Access sections if you are seeking information about you.
 You have a right to request information from a public body under the Freedom of Information Act 2000 and the Environmental Information Regulations.